symbolicdata/symbolicdata.github.io/FanoPolytopes.Ontology.markdown

 -   sd:inZIPFile URI - the Resource zip file with a bundle of polytopes
 -   sd:hasFileName String - the file name

-The name of the ZIP files gives rise to a property

 -   sd:hasDimension - the dimension of the polytope

 #### Predicates for sd:FanoPolytope